-WRSA will have team fees which include any player fees except for the direct pass-through fees to KSYSA which include $13 per player State fee and $20 background check for coaches.
+WRSA will have team fees which include any player fees except for the direct pass-through fees to KSYSA which include $14.25 per player competitive or $8.25 recreational State fee and $20 background check for coaches.
 Click here for the link to the WRSA fees for the upcoming season.
-Hexcode Design – please put the WRSA Spring 2019 brochure on the website and link to the brochure.

 What does the cost to play cover?

 Competitive Players: The cost per player is determined by each team or club.
 Many factors go into a team per player cost: league fees, state registration fees, uniform costs, training facilities, tournament fees, etc. Some teams are fortunate to secure a sponsor to offset costs.
 Ask the coach or team manager about costs.

 Recreational Players: The league charges a team fee per season plus an annual state registration fee of $8.25.
 The fee includes one uniform kit (jersey, shorts, socks) per seasonal year.
 The team may have additional costs.
 Again, ask the coach or team manager.

 Remember, the league fees include applicable sales tax to the posted fees on the flyer, we don’t want that to be a surprise to you.